danfuzz/samizdat/doc/library-guide/Value.md

 The return value is one of `-1 0 1` indicating how the two values sort with each other, just like `perOrder` and `totalOrder`.

-This function works by calling `totalOrder` on the types of the two arguments if they are different, or by calling `totalOrder` on the arguments themselves if they both have the same type.
+This function works by calling `totalOrder` on the classes of the two arguments if they are different, or by calling `totalOrder` on the arguments themselves if they both have the same class.

-**Note:** This is the function which underlies the implementation of all cross-type ordering functions.
+**Note:** This is the function which underlies the implementation of all cross-class ordering functions.

 <br><br>